My Weakness September 17

 If I must boast, I will boast of my weakness.

 The God and Father of the Lord Yeshua, who is blessed forever, knows that I am not lying.

 In Damascus, the governor under King Aretas was guarding the city of the Damascenes in order to seize me,

 and I was lowered in a basket through a window in the wall and escaped his hands.

-It’s an amazing turn of events, at this time in Paul’s life, the Gentiles want to kill him, and the Christian Jews are terrified of him.
+It’s a fantastic turn of events.
+At this time in Paul’s life, the Gentiles want to kill him, and the Christian Jews are terrified of him.
 I see some profound things in this story.

 Why did Paul consider this a weakness?
-I think maybe for the first time in his life he had to depend on someone else to save his life.
-He had to get in the basket and let go of the wall, he had to give up control and let go.
+Maybe for the first time in his life, he had to depend on someone else to save his life.
+He had to get in the basket, give up control, let go of the wall, and let go.
 Christians have a saying; “Let go and let God.”

-The symbolism of Paul being placed in a basket reminds me of the offering basket we use at church.
-Made of whicker we place our offering in the basket and let it go, giving it to God.
+The symbolism of Paul placed in a basket reminds me of the offering basket we use at church.
+Made of whicker, we put our offering in the basket and let it go, giving it to God.

-Paul at the very beginning of his ministry was placed as an offering in a basket and lowered into his ministry, a calling by God, He had no idea where the rope would set him, no clue what he would become to us, a patriarch in the gospel directing generations of Christians to Christ.
+At the beginning of his ministry, Paul was placed as an offering in a basket and lowered, even humbled.
+Lowered into a new calling by God, He had no idea where the rope would set him, no clue what he would become to us, a patriarch in the gospel directing generations of Christians to Christ.